Byzantine priority theory

 John William Burgon was a famous advocate of the Byzantine priority theory.

 The Byzantine priority theory is a theory within Christian textual criticism held by a minority of textual critics.
-This view sees the Byzantine text-type as the New Testament's most accurate textual tradition, instead of the theorized Alexandrian or Western text types.
-Known advocates of this view include Maurice Robinson, Zane Hodges and John Burgon.
-Where there are variant readings in different manuscripts, the most credible common Byzantine reading should be preferred, either strictly or as a rule-of-thumb.
+This view sees the Byzantine textform as the New Testament's most accurate textual tradition, instead of the theorized Alexandrian or Western text types, as well as, the Majority Text and Family 35 positions.
+The pioneers of this view are Maurice A. Robinson and the late William G. Pierpont, Where there are variant readings in different manuscripts, the most credible common Byzantine reading should be preferred, either strictly or as a rule-of-thumb.

-It springs from, and to some extent endorses, the Majority Text methodology that takes the numerically most common readings from all New Testament manuscripts: most manuscripts are Byzantine text therefore the Majority Text is Byzantine.
-The Majority Text is distinguished from the view of those who advocate the Textus Receptus (TR) as, although the Majority Text is very similar to the TR because the TR mostly relies upon Byzantine manuscripts, the TR contains numerous minority readings which the Majority Text methodology does not select.
+It does not spring from the Majority Text methodology that takes the numerically most common readings from all New Testament manuscripts: most manuscripts are Byzantine texts therefore the Majority Text is Byzantine.
+Nor is it the same as the Eastern Orthodox Patriarchal Text (lectionary tradition), or the view of those who advocate the Textus Receptus (TR) like John Burgon, Salomon, E Hills and Theodore Letis.
+Other TR advocates hold a confessional position instead of adhering to a method of criticism.
+Given the TR's origin is in the Reformation so it must be good in their thinking.
+Although the Byzantine textform, Family 35, Majority Text, Patriarchal Text, and TR are sourced in Byzantine manuscripts, there are some differences between them due to different philosophies.

-Byzantine priority is most commonly taught among conservative Evangelical and Eastern Orthodox circles.